A select few examples of our more complex façade engineered solutions that showcase our expertise.

 3. Convection of the smoke will cause it to be drawn back down to low level reducing visibility and the chances of a safe escape.

 4. Temperatures will continue to rise causing the potential flash over and collapse of the building.

-We have a wide range of completed smoke control projects from all over the world, click to view them here.
+View our wide range of completed smoke control projects from across the world.

 If you have a question about any SE Controls products or services, we may already have the answer for you in our FAQs